 No further briefs may be filed except with leave of the appellate court.

-Whenever a reference is made in the briefs to any part of the record which is reproduced in the addendum or appendix or in a supplemental record, the reference shall be made to the specific pages of the addendum or appendix or the supplemental record where the particular part of the record is reproduced.
-Whenever a reference is made to a part of the record which is not reproduced in the addendum or appendix or in a supplemental record, the reference shall be made to the particular part of the record, suitably designated, and to the specific pages of it, e.g., Motion for Summary Judgment, p.
-1; Transcript, p.
-135; Plaintiff's Exhibit D, p.
-3. Intelligible abbreviations may be used.
+Whenever a reference is made in the briefs to any part of the record that is reproduced in the addendum, the reference shall be made to the specific pages of the addendum where the particular part of the record is reproduced.
+Whenever a reference is made to a part of the record that is not reproduced in the addendum, the reference shall be made to the particular part of the record, suitably designated, and to the specific pages of it, e.g., Motion for Summary Judgment, filed 10/3/13, at 1; Transcript, at 135; Plaintiff's Exhibit D, p.
+3. Intelligible abbreviations may be used, e.g. Tr.
+135, Add.
+41, Resp.
+Add.22.

-If determination of the issues presented requires the study of statutes, ordinances, rules, regulations, etc., or relevant parts of them, they shall be reproduced in the brief or in an addendum, or they may be supplied to the court in pamphlet form.
+If determination of the issues presented requires the study of statutes, ordinances, rules, regulations, etc., or relevant parts of them, that are not readily available in a publicly available electronic database or Minnesota law libraries, they shall be reproduced in the brief or addendum.

-If pertinent and significant authorities come to a party's attention after the party's brief has been filed or after oral argument but before decision, a party may promptly advise the clerk of the appellate courts by letter, with a copy to all other parties, setting forth the citations.
+If pertinent and significant authorities come to a party's attention after the party's brief has been filed or after oral argument but before decision, a party may promptly file a letter with the clerk of the appellate courts setting forth the citations.
 The letter must state without argument the reasons for the supplemental citations, referring either to the page of the brief or to the point argued orally.
+Proof of service shall be made as defined by Rule 125.04.
 Any response must be made promptly and must be similarly limited.